Campus Improvement Plan

 Class of 2022: 75% enrolled in fall following graduation

-Evaluation Data Sources: National Student Clearinghouse (data reported as of the fall after graduation)
+Evaluation Data Sources: National Student Clearinghouse (as of the fall after graduation)

 Strategy 1: Students who have not met the Texas CCMR goal will be placed in a CCMR study class that will include strategies for TSAI2 and SAT/ACT.
 This will include but not limited to Texas College Bridge.

-Strategy's Expected Result/Impact: Increase % of students that will attempt a post-secondary option
+Strategy's Expected Result/Impact: Increase % of students that will attempt a post-secondary option.

 TEA Priorities: